glynternet/JUCECmakeRepoPrototype/Apps/mbk/docs/Setting up BTrack on Windows.md

 ### Voila

-Now it works and I can backtrack to remove any kruft that I didn't want to do.
+Now it works, and I can backtrack to remove any cruft that I didn't want to do.

 ## References